medikoo/npm-cross-link/README.md

 #### `npm-cross-link -g [...options] ...[<@scope>/]<name>`

-Installs or updates given packages globally.
-Due to `npm-cross-link` installation rules it's only latest versions of packages that are globally linked.
+Installs or updates given packages on its own.
+If it's maintained package, then it's ensured in resolved maintained folder, in all other cases packages is simply ensured to be installed in cache

 #### `npm-cross-link-update-all [...options]`